Ignaciovga/btc-london-session-strategy/README.md

 ---

-### Optional: Download Data Manually
+### Optional: Rebuild the Dataset

-If you prefer to rebuild the dataset yourself, you can use:
+If you prefer not to use the included CSV files, you can regenerate them:

 ```bash
 python download_data.py
 ```

-This will download historical Binance data and regenerate the CSV files.
+This script downloads historical Binance data and rebuilds the dataset locally.

 ---